gnandous/rx-player/doc/architecture/stream/buffer_handler.md

   - They will be created at the very start of the content
   - An error coming from one of them will lead us to completely stop the content on a fatal error

-## Period Buffers
+## PeriodBuffers

 The DASH transport protocol has a concept called _Period_.
 Simply put, it allows to set various types of content successively in the same manifest.

 For example, you could have a manifest describing a live content with chronologically:
- - an english TV Show
+ 1. an english TV Show
- - an old italian film with subtitles
+ 2. an old italian film with subtitles
- - an American film with closed captions.
+ 3. an American film with closed captions.

 Example:
 ```